Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: Summary

 We applied SpM to extract a spectral function from a Euclidean-time meson correlation function.
 SpM is a method that solves inverse problems by considering only the sparseness of the solution we seek.
 Since the correlation function has correlation between different Euclidean times, we took the covariance of the correlation function into account for SpM. \\

-First, we tested SpM with mock data of the spectral function which imitate the possible charmonium spectral function for $T<T_{\mathrm{c}}$ and $T>T_{\mathrm{c}}$ and checked the applicability of sparse modeling for the number of data points of the correlation function and the magnitude of errors of the correlation function.
+First, we tested SpM with mock data of the spectral function.
+In order to check the applicability of SpM for the number of data points of the correlation function and the magnitude of errors of the correlation function, we used the possible charmonium spectral function for $T<T_{\mathrm{c}}$ and $T>T_{\mathrm{c}}$.
+To examine whether the anticipated peak structure can be reproduced only when it is genuinely present, we also considered a free spectral function in which resonance peaks are intentionally absent.
 This method was found to be poor at precisely reconstructing spectral functions with abrupt changes in value, such as sharp peaks at $T<T_{\mathrm{c}}$ and transport peaks at $T>T_{\mathrm{c}}$.
-However, this test confirmed that increasing the number of data points of the correlation function and reducing the magnitude of errors of the correlation function lead to output spectral functions closer to the input spectral function. \\
+However, this test confirmed that increasing the number of data points of the correlation function and reducing the magnitude of errors of the correlation function lead to output spectral functions closer to the input spectral function and, when the input correlation function lacks information of a resonance peak, this method does not generate spurious peak structures. \\